Qantas: Oneworld and Jetstar

 In 1998, Qantas co-founded the Oneworld alliance with American Airlines, British Airways, Canadian Airlines, and Cathay Pacific, with other airlines joining subsequently.

 With the entry of new discount airline Virgin Blue (now Virgin Australia) into the domestic market in 2000, Qantas' market share fell.
 Qantas created the budget Jetstar in 2001 to compete.
-The main domestic competitor to Qantas, Ansett Australia, collapsed on 14 September 2001.
-Market share for Qantas immediately neared 90%, but competition with Virgin increased as it expanded; the market share of the Qantas Group eventually settled at a relatively stable position of about 65%, with 30% for Virgin and other regional airlines accounting for the rest of the market.
+The main domestic competitor to Qantas, Ansett Australia, collapsed in September 2001.

-2001–2019 developments

-Qantas briefly revived the Australian Airlines name for a short-lived international budget airline between 2002 and 2006, but this subsidiary was shut down in favour of expanding Jetstar internationally, including to New Zealand.
-In 2004, the Qantas group expanded into the Asian budget airline market with Jetstar Asia Airways, in which Qantas owns a minority stake.
-A similar model was used for the investment into Jetstar Pacific, headquartered in Vietnam, in 2007, and Jetstar Japan, launched in 2012.
+Qantas briefly revived the Australian Airlines name as a short-lived international budget airline between 2002 and 2006.
+This subsidiary was shut down in favour of expanding Jetstar internationally, including to New Zealand.
+In 2004, the Qantas group expanded into the Asian budget airline market with Jetstar Asia, in which Qantas owns a minority stake.
+In 2007, a similar model was used for an investment into Jetstar Pacific, headquartered in Vietnam, and Jetstar Japan, launched in 2012.

 In December 2006, Qantas was the subject of a failed bid from a consortium calling itself Airline Partners Australia.
-Merger talks with British Airways in 2008 also did not proceed to an agreement.
-In 2011, industrial relations dispute between Qantas and the Transport Workers Union of Australia resulted in the grounding of all Qantas aircraft and lock-out of the airline's staff for two days.
+In 2008, merger talks with British Airways did not proceed to an agreement.
+In 2011, industrial relations dispute between Qantas and the Transport Workers Union of Australia resulted in the grounding of all Qantas aircraft and a lock-out of the airline's staff for two days.

-On 25 March 2018, a Qantas Boeing 787 scheduled non-stop commercial flight between Australia and Europe connecting the two continents by air for the first time, with the inaugural arrival in London of Flight 9 (QF9).
+On 25 March 2018, a Qantas Boeing 787 flew non-stop between Australia and Europe, connecting the two continents by air for the first time, with the arrival in London of Flight 9 (QF9).
 QF9 was a 17-hour, 14,498 km (9,009-mile) journey from Perth Airport in Western Australia to London Heathrow.

-On 20 October 2019, Qantas Airways completed the longest commercial flight to date between New York City and Sydney using Boeing 787–9 Dreamliner in 19 hours and 20 minutes.
+On 20 October 2019, Qantas Airways flew from New York City to Sydney using a Boeing 787–9 Dreamliner in 19 hours and 20 minutes, the longest commercial flight at the time.